 The Taste Test

 Today I’m comparing with 100% pureblood Miyazaki Wagyu I purchased from DeBragga and American style Kobe Beef from Snake River Farms.
-For the taste test I prepared them the exact same way.
-Please note these are not two exact same cut of beef, one is a New York and the other is ribeye.
+For the taste test, I prepared them the exact same way.
+Please note these are not two exact same cuts of beef, one is a New York and the other is ribeye.
+We searched for the exact same cut everywhere, but couldn’t get the same cut with the quality I looked for; hence we opted for the best quality we could get instead of the same cut.

 Easy Way to Prepare Delicious Steak